Credit Union Australia finds 'single view of the truth' with SAS®

 According to Carroll, growth has been rapid in more recent years.
 “This has given us greatly increased volumes of data,” he said.
 “In the past, we were not able to manage our data to give us any real competitive advantage.
 Now with SAS, however, the strategy is to leverage the data for improved decision making: to enable us to create effective and innovative marketing campaigns on the back of accurate operational reporting.

 “We still have a long way to go, but in a multiyear strategy in which the data warehouse was switched on three months after the initial installation, we have come a long way in a short time.”

-Carroll gives partial credit for this achievement to the wholehearted way in which CUA management has embraced the "single view of the truth" objective.
-"Management has given me an additional six people within the overall IT headcount in order to fully embed business intelligence in the organization's daily processes," said Carroll.
-"The investment in this new platform is pretty serious."
+Carroll gives partial credit for this achievement to the wholehearted way in which CUA management has embraced the “single view of the truth” objective.
+“Management has given me an additional six people within the overall IT headcount in order to fully embed business intelligence in the organisation’s daily processes,” said Carroll.
+“The investment in this new platform is pretty serious.”

 Copyright © SAS Institute Inc. All Rights Reserved.